Teaching-myself-Godot/ez-curved-lines-2d/addons/curved_lines_2d/README.md

   - Enable/Disable ScalableVectorShape2D Editing (when checked off, you can edit nodes the normal, built-in, godot-way.
 You _are_ going to need this)
   - Show/Hide Edit hints
   - Show Point Details (which are the exact _indices_ of each point on the `Curve2D` of this shape, what is it's global position)
-  - Snap to Pixel (snaps points and curve handles to whole pixels on the global transformß)
+  - Snap to Pixel (snaps points and curve handles to whole pixels on the global transform)
   - Snap distance (the snap step / resolution)
 - Draw Settings:
   - Enable/Disable Fill (when creating new shapes via this bottom panel)